NewsRegionAnne Arundel County

 A teacher was able to safely secure the gun after it discharged.

-Investigators now say the gun belonged to 34-year-old Eashan Stefanski, the live-in partner of the child's mother.
+Investigators now say the gun belonged to 34-year-old Eashan Stefanski, the live-in boyfriend of the child's mother.

-Lawfully, police said they can only issue Stefanski a criminal summons for leaving a loaded firearm accessible to a minor.
+Lawfully, police said they could only issue Stefanski a criminal summons for leaving a loaded firearm accessible to a minor.

 Here's an In Focus look at the law in question